September 02, 2025

 Common Pitfalls

 • Claiming extra expenses under 44ADA: Not allowed beyond the 50% deemed profit.
-Chapter VI-A deductions (80C, 80D) remain available but business expense claims beyond 50% are not.
+Chapter VI-A deductions (80C, 80D) remain available under the old regime but business expense claims beyond 50% are not.

-• Forgetting advance tax: Even under 44ADA, 100% advance tax must be paid by 15 March to avoid interest under Sections 234B and 234C.
+• Forgetting advance tax: Even under 44ADA, 100% advance tax must be paid by 15 March.
+Payment made between 15 March and 31 March is still treated as advance tax for that year but interest under Section 234C may apply.
+Payment after 31 March attracts interest under both Sections 234B and 234C.

-• Crossing limits and missing the consequence: If gross receipts exceed ₹50 lakh (or ₹75 lakh with at least 95% digital receipts), Section 44ADA will not be available.
+• Crossing limits and missing the consequence: If gross receipts exceed Rs 50 lakh (or Rs 75 lakh with at least 95% digital receipts), Section 44ADA will not be available.
 Whether a tax audit under Section 44AB applies should be checked under the normal audit provisions based on actual facts.

 • Expecting a separate partner remuneration deduction: Under presumptive computation in Section 44ADA, partner salary or interest is not separately deducted from the 50% deemed income.
 The deemed profit is the final income figure from the profession.